-Fall and winter mean cooler temperatures, and also means that a lot of homeowners will be using their fireplace again.
+Cooler temperatures often means that DFW homeowners will be using their fireplace again.

 One recent home inspection revealed cracks between the bricks in the wood-burning fireplace.
-Had the homeowner not been aware of this issue which was found during the home inspection before they bought the house, and they had decided to start a fire during the recent cold spell, they could have easily seen their house burn down.
+Had the homeowner not been aware of this issue – which was found during the home inspection before they bought the house – starting a fire in their fireplace could have resulted in a fire in their home.

 We provide basic inspection of fireplaces during our home inspections.
-We also recommend that homeowners use the service of a licensed chimney sweep to periodically inspect and clean their fireplace.
+We also recommend that homeowners use the service of a licensed chimney sweep to inspect and clean their fireplace annually.
 This can prevent problems with the build-up of creosote – which is the leading cause of fires from wood-burning fireplaces.

 Also, for your safety, if you have a fire extinguisher (which we recommend), check for product recalls.
-Kidde, one of the largest manufacturers of fire extinguishers, just had a large safety recall.
-Check if your fire extinguisher is included in the recall.
+Even some of the largest names in fire extinquishers can be subject to a recall.
+You can check the consumer product safety commission website.

 Here are some other basic fire safety tips:

 - Keep flammable materials away from the fireplace.

 - Use a metal screen or glass door to prevent sparks from escaping.